bgord/knowledge/roadmap.md

 - What is `d.ts` file for?
 - How to setup a TS for Node?
 - How to get a function return type?

+## GIT (0/11)
+- How does `git rm` work?
+- How to rebase?
+What is `git rebase -i` useful for?
+- What to do when branches have diverged?
+- What does `git pull --rebase` do?
+- What are `git submodules`?
+What are they useful for?
+- What's a `..` operator in git log?
+- What is a `...` operator in `git diff`?
+- What is a `...` operator in `git log`?
+- How to obtain useful logs with `git log`?
+- How to remove a file from all the git history?
+- What do all the options in `git add -i` mean?

+## Docker (11/20)
+- How to create a subnet and setup a custom local domain?
+- How does docker-compose work?
+- How to setup a MongoDB container?
+- How to access a DB inside the container on the host machine?
+- How to access a DB inside another container?
+- How to retain MongoDB database in the container?
+- How to backup MongoDB in the container?
+- A `docker-compose.yml` file for the express/MongoDB setup.
+- What are ARGs?

+## UNIX (0/9)
+- What's a reverse proxy?
+- How to setup a reverse proxy?
+- What is the purpose of nginx?
+- How to select a value from path in `jq`?
+- How to set a value for path in `jq`?
+- How to retrieve a data from the n-th column and the n-th row from the CSV file?
+- How to change a data from the n-th column and the n-th row from the CSV file?
+- How to sum numbers from the n-th column from the CSV file?
+- How to add arguments for a Makefile script?

+## Vim (4/8)
+- What is an buffer, exactly?
+- How to run a line through an external program?
+- What are the sentence, paragraph, section text objects?
+- How to fold functions and other blocks of code?
+- How to work with marks efficiently?

+## CSS (0/15)
+- How does @font-face work?
+- What's a specificity and how to count it?
+- What does \# mean in the SCSS?
+- What is a mixin and function in SCSS?
+- How to write a conditional in SCSS?
+- How to write a loop in SCSS?
+- In depth relative vs absolute comparison.
+- In depth sticky vs fixed comparison.
+- What are typography best practices?
+- What is `inline-flex` useful for?
+- What is `inline-grid` useful for?
+- What is `minmax` function in CSS Grid?
+- When do `basis, shrinking, and growing` apply?
+What are the possible values?
+- What is `flex/flex-flow`?
+- What does `max/min-content` mean in `gtc`?

+## JS (5/22)
+- In-depth == vs === comparison.
+- What is transducer?
+- What is a `state reducer pattern`?
+- What is a `proxy` in JS?
+What can it be useful for?
+- How to make a property private by using Symbol?
+- What's a babel macro?
+- What's a mutation observer?
+- What's an intersection observer?
+- Arrow function vs Regular function.
+- Function definition vs function declaration.
+- How is Map different from object?
+- What are use cases for Set?
+- How to find an AST name of some part of the language?
+- What's a factory design pattern?
+- What's a symbol and what're it's advantages?
+- What's a tree-shaking and how does it work?
+- How to use placeholders (R.\_) in Ramda?
+- How to just intl.number to format quotas?

+## English (0/5)
+- Explore "0 conditional".
+- Explore "1st conditional".
+- Explore "2nd conditional".
+- Explore "3rd conditional".
+- Explore "mixed conditional".

+# HTML (0/4)
+- Choosing between `section` vs `div`.
+- What are the most common aria-\* attributes?
+- How to use a mask for input?
+- What's an importance in img tags?

+## Observables (0/3)
+- What exactly is the stream?
+- How to create streams?
+- What are the basic operators?

+## GraphQL (0/1)
+- How to setup GraphQL along the Node & MongoDB?

+## Other (0/1)
+- What's a difference between church and a cathedral?
+- What's escapism?

+To refine:
+- sed
+- awk
+- grep
+- head
+- ssh
+- SVG
+- Vue
+- Figma
+- PostgreSQL
+- D3.js
+- Rust
+- Machine learning algorithms
+- Bash
+- MongoDB
+- Firebase
+- order
+- align-content
+- named rows/columns
+- template areas
+- justify/align-content/place-content
+- grid-auto-columns/rows
+- grid-auto-flow
+- well-done animations

+# DONE - January

+## TypeScript - 25
 - ~~How to mark one of the native element props required?~~
 - ~~How to run TS typechecking in Jest?~~
 - ~~What is a strict mode and how to enable it?~~